-"With over 40 years of experience in - Building Construction, Project Management, Building Maintenance, Queensland Government Building Surveyor completing more than 30,000 building inspections in the Brisbane, Ipswich and Gold Coast Regions, you can be confident that our building inspector is well qualified to provide you with expert information and peace of mind when you are building your home or buying a new house and land package"
+"With over 40 years of experience in - Building Construction, Project Management, Building Maintenance, Queensland Government Building Surveyor completing more than 30,000 building inspections in the Brisbane and Greater Brisbane Region, you can be confident that our building inspector is well qualified to provide you with expert information and peace of mind when you are building your home or buying a new house and land package"

 We strongly recommended that independent building inspections are carried out at certain construction stages, to ensure the quality of construction work undertaken is not being compromised or defective.
 The following inspections are recommended:

 Construction – Pre-handover Inspection / Practical Completion - Servicing: Brisbane, Burpengary, Narangba, North Lakes, Caboolture, Deception Bay, Ningi, Mango Hill, Strathpine, Brisbane, Redlands, Moreton Bay to the Sunshine Coast.

 Under the Domestic Building Contract Act, before the builder can demand or receive the practical completion payment under the contract, they must ensure that all of the contracted work has been completed in accordance with all relevant laws, legal requirements, plans and associated specifications.
 All minor defects and minor omissions identified or otherwise should be recorded on an appropriate, signed defects document, and the dwelling should be reasonably suitable for habitation.
 The contractor must provide the owner with certificates of inspections and warranties, including the final certificate issued by the Building Certifier.